FAQ

 We don’t claim cost is solved.
 As more AI workflows ship, the right defaults will shift, and we’ll lean on open metrics to keep them honest.

-The cache design already has three layers: local (in the project tree), team (a private or shared apk feed), and global / community (the long tail of prebuilt units that anyone can pull).
-The local and team layers are straightforward and work today.
+The cache design already has three layers: local (in the project tree), team (a private or shared package feed), and global / community (the long tail of prebuilt units that anyone can pull).
+The local layer is straightforward and works today.
 The global layer is the harder part — and it’s fundamentally an operational and funding problem, not a technical one.

 It’s the same problem Debian, Alpine, Arch, NixOS, and the language registries have all had to solve: someone has to pay for storage, bandwidth, and a CDN that scales with adoption.
 The answers vary — university and ISP mirror networks, foundations funded by donations, donated infrastructure from cloud providers (Fastly for PyPI, AWS for cache.nixos.org), corporate sponsors — but the principle is the same: the artifacts are free, but the hosting isn’t.